Transfer Pricing in Colombia

 An information statement is that through which the taxpayers of income tax and complementary taxes obliged to apply the rules regulating the Transfer Pricing regime and meeting the conditions to be declarants, notify the DIAN of the transactions they carried out during the taxable year with foreign-related parties, related parties located in Free Trade Zones, or with persons, corporations, entities, or companies located, resident, or domiciled in Tax Havens.

-This is not a statement entailing the payment of any tax.
-However, its late or inaccurate filing or its non-filing may lead to the payment of the penalties associated therewith.
+It is not a statement entailing the payment of any tax.
+Conversely, its late or inaccurate filing or its non-filing may lead to the payment of the penalties associated therewith.

 Obligated Parties to File Form 120